Taking the perfect picture of a hummingbird requires a bit of strategy, a touch of know-how, and a ton of patience.

 Taking photos of hummingbirds at the cottage is a perfect opportunity to use the old tripod.
-Shaky hands will ruin the photo if you try to shoot without the tripod.
+Shaky hands will ruin the photo if you try to shoot without using this handy stabilizing device.

 Use a remote control to take the picture.
-Avoiding the small camera movement caused by pressing your finger on the shutter-release button can be the difference between a perfect picture and another file for the garbage bin.
+Avoiding camera movements caused by pressing your finger on the shutter-release button can be the difference between a perfect picture and another file for the garbage bin.